Simplyhealth brings individuals and communities together to improve health of UK

 The innovative new app recognises and understands individual’s habits and behaviours to support, nudge and provide personal motivation for each user.
 However, it not only looks after the user’s own health, but also rewards their healthy behaviour by giving back to communities in need.

-For every download of the SimplyMe app, Simplyhealth will donate £5 to help 160,000 young people facing disadvantage to stay healthy, safe, and active through sport due to a new partnership with Sported.
+For every download of the SimplyMe app in November, Simplyhealth will donate £5 to help 160,000 young people facing disadvantage to stay healthy, safe, and active through sport due to a new partnership with Sported.
 Sported are a national charity which supports almost 3,000 community sport and youth groups across the UK.

 Sported are delighted to be working in partnership with Simplyhealth to ensure the wellbeing of young people often living in disadvantage.